dCache SRM is implemented as a Web Service running

 Example:

 Examples of the SURLs a.k.a.
-SRM
+SRM URLs are:

 srm://fapl110.fnal.gov:8443/srm/managerv2?SFN=//pnfs/fnal.gov/data/test/file1 srm://fapl110.fnal.gov:8443/srm/managerv1?SFN=/pnfs/fnal.gov/data/test/file2 srm://srm.cern.ch:8443/castor/cern.ch/cms/store/cmsfile23